scripting/titlelessFeedsHowto/worknotes.md

 Added a period at the end of an actual title.
 Looks much better to separate it from the excerpt text that follows.

+We now display the version number in the upper right corner.

 #### 12/9/22 by DW

 A simple feed item viewer that works with titled or titleless items.